hansenjohnson/detection_sim/tests/box_survey/readme.md

 # README
-Overview of the box survey concept
+Overview of the box survey concept, as it was first being conceptualized.
+The final version ff the box surveys that were run 1000 times using the kaos computer are not under the "tests" folder, but the "r" folder.

 ## Goal